mdjawadulhasanbs23/Test/README.md

 ## How to Run the Project Locally

-To run the MSFA App locally, follow these steps:
+To run the MSFA App locally on windows , follow these steps:

 1. **Clone the Repository**
    ```bash